-SCCS files are composed of lines of ASCII text7 arranged in six parts, as follows:
+SCCS files are composed of lines of ASCII text11 arranged in six parts, as follows:

 Checksum A line containing the "logical" sum of all the characters of the file (not including this checksum itself).
 Delta Table Information about each delta, such as its type, its SID, date and time of creation, and commentary.
-User Names List of login names of users who are allowed to modify the file by adding or removing deltas.
-Flags Indicators that control certain actions of various SCCS commands.
-Descriptive Text Arbitrary text provided by the user; usually a summary of the contents and purpose of the file.
-Body Actual text that is being administered by SCCS, intermixed with internal SCCS control lines.
+User Names List of login names and/or group IDs of users who are allowed to modify the file by adding or removing deltas.